jspotten/cs324-labs/04-lab-shell-pipeline/README.md

 for every pair of consecutive commands in the pipeline (e.g., command 0 and command 1, command 1 and command 2, etc.).
 Thus, for a pipeline consisting of `n` commands, there should be `n` child processes connected by `n - 1` pipes.
+Note that once you have implemented this generalized code correctly, this _can_ replace the code you created for handling only two commands.
+However, this is not a requirement.
+(In any case, you have saved your work at this point, right?)

-For any given pair of consecutive commands, the process is the same as that in the previous section.
+For any given pair of consecutive commands, the principles are the same as those in the previous section.
 However, they now should be implemented within a carefully-designed `for` loop.
 The trick is to do everything in the right order.
-For example, because the `pipe()` call _must_ happen before both calls to `fork()`  (i.e., corresponding to each command in the pair of piped commands), the `pipe()` call for that pair will probably happen in iteration `i`, while the corresponding `fork()` calls happen in iteration `i` and `i + 1`.
-Thus, you'll need to save the value of the file descriptor, such that it can be used for iteration `i + 1`.
+For example, for a given pair of piped commands (`i` and `i + 1`), the single `pipe()` call _must_ happen before both calls to `fork()`  (i.e., corresponding to each of the two commands).
+But if one call to `fork()` happens in iteration `i`, and the other call to `fork()` happens in iteration `i + 1`, then the write end of the pipe and the read of the pipe will be needed in different iterations, `i` and `i + 1`, respectively.
+Thus, you will need the file descriptor values for _that pipe_ to persist through iteration `i + 1`.

 Remember that file descriptors are simply integers.
 Only their value is important, not their memory location.
 Thus, if `y` contains a file descriptor